cloudmesh-book/book-latex-2018/cloud-technologies/all.md

-Google engineers created the domain-specific programming language (DSL) \textit{Sawzall} as a productivity enhancement tool for Google employees.
+Google engineers created the domain-specific programming language (DSL) *Sawzall* as a productivity enhancement tool for Google employees.
 They targeted the analysis of large data sets with flat, but regular, structures spread across numerous servers.
-The authors designed it to handle ``simple, easily distributed computations: filtering, aggregation, extraction of statistics'', etc. from the aforementioned data sets [@pike05sawzall].
+The authors designed it to handle

+> ``simple, easily distributed computations: filtering, aggregation,
+> extraction of statistics'',

+etc. from the aforementioned data sets [@pike05sawzall].

 In general terms, a Sawzall job works as follows: multiple computers each create a Sawzall instance, perform some operation on a single